Cart

 Mass Market Segment (Zara, H&M, Reserved):

-Dominates in terms of transaction numbers in the circular fashion market.
+Dominates in terms of transaction volume in the circular fashion market.
 Average price: 25-60 PLN.
-Buyers are young people looking for bargains and trendy wardrobe items.
-The most popular in this category are t-shirts, sweatshirts, and pants.
+Buyers are young people looking for deals and trendy wardrobe pieces.
+The most popular items in this category are t-shirts, sweatshirts, and pants.

 Premium Segment (Hugo Boss, Tommy Hilfiger, Calvin Klein):

 Average price of used clothing: 150-400 PLN.
 A growing segment of the secondary market, driven by Millennials and Gen X who value quality and durability in circular fashion.
-Popular are men's shirts and blazers from well-known brands.
+Popular items include men’s shirts and blazers from well-known brands.

 Luxury Segment (Gucci, Prada, Chanel):

 Average price of second hand products: 800-5000 PLN.
-The fastest growing segment of the secondary market (+40% year on year).
-Consumers are usually affluent professionals aged 30-50 who treat the purchase as an investment.
-Luxury handbags and accessories are particularly sought after.
+The fastest growing segment of the secondary market (+40% year-on-year).
+Consumers are usually affluent professionals aged 30-50 who view the purchase as an investment.
+Luxury handbags and accessories are especially sought after.

 7.2.
 Refurbished Electronics